Rising creek concerns BR neighborhood

 Since Tuesday the water levels have slowly increased, in some areas water started to creep closer to homes.

-Here’s a closer look at that high water that’s being reported on Baringer-Foreman Road at Cloverhill Blvd.
+Here’s a closer look at that high water that’s being reported on Baringer-Foreman Road at Cloverhill Blvd.— Dana DiPiazza (@danawbrz) September 15, 2021

 Neighbors tell me they’re worried because water from the creek behind this neighborhood is creeping up to their back door.